Framework 2: The GROW coaching model for better 1:1s

 The core idea

 GROW stands for Goal, Reality, Options, and Will.
-It is one of the simplest ways to keep a coaching conversation from drifting into abstract advice.
+It is one of the simplest ways to stop a coaching conversation drifting into abstract advice and half-baked reassurance.

-New managers often jump straight to solutions.
+New managers often jump straight to solutions because solving feels productive.
 GROW forces a better sequence.
-First get clear on the outcome, then understand what is true now, then generate options, then decide what will actually happen next.
+First get clear on the outcome, then understand what is true now, then explore options, then decide what will actually happen next.
+It creates enough structure to be useful without taking the life out of the conversation.

 A practical sequence for the next 1:1